ArmelHadzic/movie-project/README.md

 # movie-project
-Small and simple imdb clone
+Small and simple movie project built in ReactJS v17.0.1
 ## Requirements

-Node v12+
+- Node v12+

 ## Run

--Pull repo from the github.
+- Pull repo from the github.

--Cd into repo folder.
+- cd into repo folder.

--Install dependencies with "npm install" command
+- Install dependencies with `npm install` command

--Build and serve application with "npm start" command
+- Build and serve application with `npm start` command